lab1092/blender-manual_ja/manual/modifiers/modify/vertex_weight.rst

 -----------------------------------

 As a first example,
-let's dynamically control a :guilabel:`Wave` modifier with a modified vertex group.
+let's dynamically control a *Wave* modifier with a modified vertex group.

-Add a :guilabel:`Grid` mesh, with many vertices (e.g. a **100×100** vertices), and ``10`` BU side-length.
-Switch to :guilabel:`Edit` mode (:kbd:`tab`), and in the :guilabel:`Object Data` properties, :guilabel:`Vertex Groups` panel, add a vertex group.
+Add a *Grid* mesh, with many vertices (e.g. a **100×100** vertices), and ``10`` BU side-length.
+Switch to *Edit* mode (:kbd:`Tab`), and in the *Object Data* properties, *Vertex Groups* panel, add a vertex group.
 Assign to it all your mesh's vertices (with e.g. a ``1.0`` weight).
-Go back to :guilabel:`Object` mode.
+Go back to *Object* mode.

-Then, go to the :guilabel:`Modifiers` properties, and add a :guilabel:`Vertex Weight Proximity` modifier.
+Then, go to the *Modifiers* properties, and add a *Vertex Weight Proximity* modifier.
-Set the mode to :guilabel:`Object Distance`.
+Set the mode to *Object Distance*.
 Select your vertex group, and the target object you want (here I used the lamp).

-You will likely have to adjust the linear mapping of the weights produced by the :guilabel:`Vertex Weight Proximity` modifier.
-To do so, edit :guilabel:`Lowest Dist` and :guilabel:`Highest Dist` so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...
+You will likely have to adjust the linear mapping of the weights produced by the *Vertex Weight Proximity* modifier.
+To do so, edit *Lowest Dist* and *Highest Dist* so that the first corresponds to the distance between your target object and the vertices you want to have lowest weight, and similarly with the second and highest weight...

-Now add a :guilabel:`Wave` modifier, set it to your liking, and use the same vertex group to control it.
+Now add a *Wave* modifier, set it to your liking, and use the same vertex group to control it.

 Animate your target object, making it move over the grid.
 As you can see, the waves are only visible around the reference object!
-Note that you can insert a :guilabel:`Vertex Weight Edit` modifier before the :guilabel:`Wave` one, and use its :guilabel:`Custom Curve` mapping to get larger/narrower "wave influence's slopes".
+Note that you can insert a *Vertex Weight Edit* modifier before the *Wave* one, and use its *Custom Curve* mapping to get larger/narrower "wave influence's slopes".

 .. vimeo:: 30187079